-MSB CSAP Plans Review Plan Title Plan Ownership Year Completed Overarching Goal of Plan Transportation Safety Related Goals Key safety related policies/programs/projects Potential applicability to MSB CSAP Mat-Su Borough Bicycle and Pedestrian Plan MSB 2023 Vision: The Matanuska-Susitna Borough envisions equitable access to a safe bike and pedestrian transportation network where residents and visitors of all ages and abilities enjoy an improved quality of life through healthier, betterconnected communities. bike and pedestrian network to identify gaps and deficiencies. • Review MSB Code, the MSB Subdivision Construction Manual, and MSB Policy to identify potential changes that will help implement the plan's recommendations. • Create a prioritized list of projects to start building out the bike and pedestrian network. • Educate the public on the vision and goals for the BPP. • Solicit public input on the BPP's gap analysis and other findings. • Identify Recommended policies: Implement facility design standards • Implement a Complete Streets Policy • Implement a snow-clearing policy • Implement a general Maintenance Policy • Revise MSB Code to include pedestrian infrastructure when subdivisions are created • Implement a Vision Zero program • Include bicycle and pedestrian plans in the TIP.
-Recommended Infrastructure: Implement SRTS Walk zone inventory for MSB • Separated path along Glenn Hwy (Fish Lake to Chickaloon Branch Rd and Palmer Fishhook Rd and Jonesville Road) • Separated path along Maud Road (Old Glenn to end of paved portion of Maud Rd)see all projects (pgs.
+MSB CSAP Plans Review Plan Title Plan Ownership Year Completed Overarching Goal of Plan Transportation Safety Related Goals Key safety related policies/programs/projects Potential applicability to MSB CSAP Mat-Su Borough Bicycle and Pedestrian Plan MSB 2023 Vision: The Matanuska-Susitna Borough envisions equitable access to a safe bike and pedestrian transportation network where residents and visitors of all ages and abilities enjoy an improved quality of life through healthier, better- connected communities. bike and pedestrian network to identify gaps and deficiencies. • Review MSB Code, the MSB Subdivision Construction Manual, and MSB Policy to identify potential changes that will help implement the plan's recommendations. • Create a prioritized list of projects to start building out the bike and pedestrian network. • Educate the public on the vision and goals for the BPP. • Solicit public input on the BPP's gap analysis and other findings. • Identify Recommended policies: Implement facility design standards • Implement a Complete Streets Policy • Implement a snow-clearing policy • Implement a general Maintenance Policy • Revise MSB Code to include pedestrian infrastructure when subdivisions are created • Implement a Vision Zero program • Include bicycle and pedestrian plans in the TIP.
+Recommended Infrastructure: Implement SRTS Walk zone inventory for MSB • Separated path along Glenn Hwy (Fish Lake to Chickaloon Branch Rd and Palmer Fishhook Rd and Jonesville Road) •Separated path along Maud Road (Old Glenn to end of paved portion of Maud Rd)see all projects (pgs.
 39-47) • Recommended Programs: Convene nonmotorized task force • Conduct annual bicycle/pedestrian counts at key MSB locations • Conduct LOS assessment for bicyclists and pedestrians. • Publish a bicycle and pedestrian map • Conduct ADA assessment in core areas. • Conduct a user conflict study • Develop a wayfinding plan • Conduct a greenbelt pathway reconnaissance and feasibility study. • Develop an interpretive bicycle and pedestrian path to connect historic transportation routes.
 Include interpretive and wayfinding signage.
-Update multi-modal design standards • Complete Streets Policy • All season maintenance policy • Policy to include pedestrian infrastructure in new subdivision developments • Implement separated pathways along key safety corridors • Develop bicycle map • Install wayfinding signage • Crosswalks • Enhanced pedestrian street amenities Mat-Su Borough Comprehensive Plan Update (in process) MSB Help elected officials and borough staff make policy decisions that protect private investments, bolster economic development, and support high- quality public services. and classifying roads.
+Mat-Su Borough Comprehensive Plan Update (in process) MSB Help elected officials and borough staff make policy decisions that protect private investments, bolster economic development, and support high quality public services.
+Planning staff are working to develop solutions for connections between platting and classifying roads.
 This plan is still in development, but during public outreach, the borough asked about the favorability of the Parks Highway Alternative Corridor (Wasilla Bypass).
 79% of respondents were either in favor or neutral to this project.
 This plan is still in development, but stakeholders suggested more lighting, crosswalks, and safer routes to school.
 Some other ideas in the forces and trends report: Updating the Subdivision Construction Manual to include bicycle and pedestrian safety and connectivity.
-Mat-Su Borough Coordinated Human Services Transportation Plan Update MSB 2023 Improve transportation options and access to services for the following target populations: Older adults (65+) Youth (ages 10 to 17) Indigenous people Veterans Individuals with disabilities Individuals living in poverty Individuals with limited English proficiency Households with no vehicles Unhoused people.
-Aid in the allocation of future funding for transit projects for these populations Identify and prioritize strategies for future implementation in the Borough Design safe, accessible, and affordable services for borough residents.
+Mat-Su Borough Coordinated Human Services Fransportation Plan Update MSB 2023 Design safe, accessible, and affordable services for borough residents.
 Upgrade facilities at bus stops and transfer stations.
 Further identify public transportation infrastructure needs in the borough.
-Lighting Mat-Su Valley Planning (MVP) MPO Boundary Development Document & Interactive Map MSB This document presents a methodology to form the Mat-Su MPO Metropolitan Planning Area (MPA) boundary to be submitted to the Governor for designation as a MPO.
+Lighting Mat-Su Valley Planning (MVP) MPO Boundary Development Document & Interactive Map MSB This document presents a methodology to form the Mat- Su MPO Metropolitan Planning Area (MPA) boundary to be submitted to the Governor for designation as a MPO.
 The document is not a plan and does not contain goals, as such.
 The document does not identify specific projects.
 Nor does it include recommended policies, program or projects.
-It evaluates areas of potential growth and recommends a boundary for the MPA.
+It evaluates areas of potential growth and recommends a boundary for the MPA,